Process

 Placement and solidification

-The transformed neutralized material is placed in fully engineered and monitored disposal cells to minimize the possibility of environmental contamination.
-The stablex product cures to a compressive strenght comparable to that of a lean concrete, then the placement cell is capped to increase environmental protection.
+Stablex is deposited in specially designed placement cells to minimize the possibility of environmental contamination.
+When cured, stablex has a compressive strength comparable to that of lightweight concrete.
+Finally, the placement cell is covered for added environmental protection.